DelOperator139/Mindgrove-Codes-/README.md

 # Mindgrove-Codes-
-Codes developed during my internship at Mindgrove Inc.
+Codes developed during my internship at Mindgrove

-My main work as a intern is to test openEMS, a free and open electromagnetic field solver using the FDTD method.
+My main work as a intern is to test openEMS, a free and open electromagnetic field solver using the FDTD method

-Softwares used in relation:
--FreeCAD
--KiCAD
--appCSXCAD
+Softwares that I used for the design from which openEMS is used for analysis include kiCAD, freeCAD and appCSXCAD